t1ml3arn-userscript-js/Metacritic-score-for-GOG/README.md

 ![metacritic score on gog game's page](metacritic-score-on-gog-page.png)

-- **NOTE**: Due to game's title mismatch it is possible the script will get nothing from metacritic.
-In such a case the script won't add any elements to the GOG page.
+- **NOTE**: In case when the script gets nothing from metacritic.com then the script won't add anything to the GOG game's page.

 ## How to install the script